Cain’s Aftermath: Cain’s Greatest Sin

 *The Complete Jewish Study Bible

 The above reasons explain why sins of omission can become so impactful.
-Cain has left the daughters of men without recourse to God’s knowledge, inspiration, or a higher ethic, and it was certainly done with purpose.
-Vacant, morally and ethically empty as he is, Cain seems intent on remaining satisfied.
+Cain has left the daughters of men without recourse to God’s knowledge, inspiration, or a higher ethic, and it was undoubtedly done with purpose.
+Vacant, morally and ethically empty as he is, Cain seems content with the attribute of rebellion, deadly to the soul.
+Perhaps more than any other attribute, rebellion compounds upon itself, indulged in any number of ways.
+Hatred may be case-specific, but rebellion becomes widespread.
+Rebellion can lead to harsh decisions and violent actions.
+Concerning Cain, much like the omission of fealty, rebellion becomes easily inherited by the following generation, known today as a generational curse.

 Cain may have been banished, but he may also have recanted his murderous nature and asked for forgiveness.
 He may have done so at any time and changed his ways.
 Now it is clear, and by willfully interfering in God’s work with others, he has despoiled God’s children, despoiled God’s plan, and continued to murder, and he has committed this great sin of omission—that of telling no one about God.
 There can be no forgiveness for Cain.